Open system effects on slow light and electromagnetically induced transparency: Open -system

-The complete dynamics of the system is described by the evolution matrix $M$ and vector ${\bs{b}}$, where we are summing over all channels, as in Eqs.~(\ref{eq:evolution-matrix},\ref{eq:vector-b}).
-These quantities take a simple form by applying the following similarity transformation
+The evolution matrix $M$ and the vector $\bs b$ are obtained by summing the contributions from the above described open system channels.
+We may write the resulting $M$ in a simple form by applying the following similarity transformation